McGovern Transportation Center: Consolidation

 In 1931, the Boston & Maine consolidated the existing South and North Lawrence into a single station, Lawrence, located off Parker Street.
 The tall brick and marble building, technically located at 65 Merrimack Street still stands as part of a strip mall.
+Passenger service on the Manchester and Lawrence ended in 1953.

+The Massachusetts Bay Transportation Authority (MBTA) was formed in 1964 to subsidize suburban commuter rail service.
+Lawrence was outside the MBTA district.
+On January 4, 1965, the B&M discontinued most interstate service.
+The only service north of Haverhill was a single Boston–Dover round trip.
+On January 18, 1965, the B&M discontinued almost all remaining intrastate service outside the MBTA district.
+This left only the Dover round trip serving Lawrence.
+It was cut to Haverhill on June 30, 1967, with Lawrence and the other towns outside the district subsidizing the train.

-Regular Manchester & Lawrence service ended in 1953, and after January 18, 1965, service to Boston was reduced to a single daily round trip.
-Service on the Haverhill Line past Reading was cut in June 1976, ending service to Lawrence.
-However, the MBTA bought BM commuter assets in December 1976, and the 1979 energy crisis prompted a return of service.
-Service returned on December 17, 1979, including the resumption of the Lawrence stop.
+The single Haverhill round trip ended on June 30, 1976, due to a loss of state subsidies, ending service to Lawrence.
+The MBTA purchased most of the B&M commuter assets, including the Western Route, on December 27, 1976.
+Planning began in 1978 for restoration of Haverhill service using the Merrimack Valley Regional Transit Authority as a funding intermediary.
+Haverhill Line service returned on December 17, 1979, including the resumption of the Lawrence stop.
 A mini-high platform for accessibility was added around 1992.

 McGovern Transportation Center

 On December 6, 2005, the Senator Patricia McGovern Transportation Center opened with a new Lawrence train station a quarter mile to the east, replacing the former station.
-The old platform is still extant, slowly rusting away.
+The old platform is still extant.

 Service to the station is at a single full-length high-level platform on the north side of the tracks.
 After the station was built in 2005, there was also a temporary platform located on the south side of the tracks, but locals were unhappy with having to cross active tracks to reach the garage from the platform.
 The second platform was removed from service after several years and was demolished when Pan Am built a second freight track through the station around 2010.
 With freight trains now on their dedicated tracks, the single passenger track is sufficient for current service levels.
 A similar platform was built in 2014 for use during track work on the line.

-Bus connections

-No MBTA bus routes serve the station.
-The Merrimack Valley Regional Transit Authority operates several local routes in Lawrence.
-Most operate out of the Buckley Transportation Center in Lawrence proper, but routes 33 and 39B also stop at McGovern Transportation Center.
-Route 99 (Boston commuter service) stops at McGovern, but not at Buckley.
+On September 1, 2024, MeVa moved its Lawrence hub to McGovern Transportation Center, replacing Buckley Transportation Center in downtown Lawrence.